11 things you should never say to a formula-feeding mum

 I’ll never forget when a friend of mine welcomed her beautiful new baby into the world, only to be reduced to tears by a midwife just hours later for not breastfeeding her child.
 Had the midwife taken a moment to speak with her before stepping onto her soapbox, she would have realised my friend had lost part of her breast in an accident when she was younger and therefore her body did not produce milk.
 Breastfeeding for her was not a choice, it wasn’t even an option.

 And while yes, breastfeeding is the ideal option where possible, a fed child is the most important thing.

-So while you might feel strongly about breastfeeding – or it came so easily to you and you feel like you’re helping with your advice – remember that most mums who have moved to formula have done so because they didn’t have an easy time and they’re often grappling with their own sense of failure without you needing to make them feel even worse.
+So while you might feel strongly about breastfeeding, or it came so easily to you and you feel like you’re helping with your advice – remember that most mums who have moved from breastfeeding to formula feeding (or have not breastfed at all) have done so because they didn’t have an easy time and they’re often grappling with their own sense of failure without you needing to make them feel even worse.

 11 things you should NEVER say to a formula-feeding mum:

 Breastfeeding came so naturally to me

 You won’t bond with your baby if you don’t breastfeed

 At least your boobs won’t be ruined like mine are

 Your boobs are so big I’m surprised/You boobs are so small I’m not surprised